danuker/yield-or-die/README.md

 This will take a while the first time; Buildozer has a lot of dependencies, including the Android SDK for which there are two (??) license agreements.

-On my 6-year-old laptop it took 40 minutes.
+On my 6-year-old laptop it took 30 minutes.

 Compilation will use CPU; make sure you have adequate cooling and/or thermal throttling.

+A built APK file will be available in `yield-or-die/.buildozer/android/platform/build-armeabi-v7a/dists/yield_or_die/build/outputs/apk/debug/`.

 ## Regenerating images

-If you edit the graphics, you need to generate PNGs from the SVGs, because Kivy does not support SVG, and SVG has superior editability.
+If you edit the graphics, you need to generate PNGs from the SVGs, because Kivy does not support SVG, but SVG has superior editability for the style.

 This requires commands from the `imagemagick` package: `mogrify` and `convert`.
 To perform it: